jakiiii/bakerganj/README.md

 # bakerganj
-A fully completed website on Bakerganj.
-An Upazila of Barisal District in the Barisal Division, Bangladesh.
+This website was developed for Upazila, Bangladesh.

 # CodeignIter App
 his project was generated with [Codeigniter](https://www.codeigniter.com/) version 3.